 Alternatively, separation does not only mean a couple chooses to live apart.
 In Georgia, married couples are not required to live together at all, which means that a couple could choose to separate physically while remaining married.
 Each separated spouse still has requirements and obligations while they are still married.

 Separation agreements could relieve many of the common problems that arise in divorce proceedings.
 Spouses have a direct say over the terms of the separation, taking the uncertainty of a court’s decisions out of the equation.
-A team of skilled separation agreements attorneys in Johns Creek could provide individuals with more information to fully understand the differences between formal divorces and separations.
+A team of skilled separation agreements attorneys in Johns Creek could provide individuals with more information to fully understand the differences between formally divorcing and separating.

 There are many reasons why a couple might elect to legally separate instead of completely dissolving their marriage.
 These reasons may include: